fastoch/Learning-to-learn/README.md

 Aiming at small progress every day is better than trying to understand as much as possible as fast as possible.
 It's like trying to grow big muscles in a few weeks by lifting heavy weights every day until exhaustion.
-Your body needs time to rest and time to grow muscle.
-If you don't take your time you will get injured and fail.
+Your body needs time to rest, and time to grow muscle.
+If you try too hard and don't rest enough, you'll fail.

+Alan Weiss: "Improve by 1% a day, and in 70 days you're twice as good."

+## Failures don't count